 The line extending from Monte Sant Angelo in south going up to Sacra di San Michele SEEMS to flows through the following -

-NOTE this is NOT APPROXIMATE.
+NOTE this is APPROXIMATE.
 Bear in mind that the line may curve a bit so this is not exact.
 Please do contact me & correct me if/where necessary

 PESCARA